Rupert Friend

-Rupert William Anthony Friend (born 9 October 1981) is a British actor.
+Rupert William Anthony Friend (born 9 October 1981) is an English actor.
 He first gained recognition for his roles in The Libertine (2004) and Mrs. Palfrey at the Claremont (2005), both of which won him awards for best newcomer.
-He portrayed George Wickham in Pride & Prejudice (2005), Lieutenant Kurt Kotler in The Boy in the Striped Pyjamas (2008), Albert, Prince Consort in The Young Victoria (2009), psychologist Oliver Baumer in Starred Up (2013), CIA operative Peter Quinn in the political thriller series Homeland (2012–2017), Vasily Stalin in The Death of Stalin (2017), Theo van Gogh in At Eternity's Gate (2018), and Ernest Donovan in the series Strange Angel (2018-2019).
+He portrayed George Wickham in Pride & Prejudice (2005), Lieutenant Kurt Kotler in The Boy in the Striped Pyjamas (2008), Albert, Prince Consort in The Young Victoria (2009), psychologist Oliver Baumer in Starred Up (2013), CIA operative Peter Quinn in the political thriller series Homeland (2012–2017), Vasily Stalin in The Death of Stalin (2017), Theo van Gogh in At Eternity's Gate (2018), and Ernest Donovan in the series Strange Angel (2018–2019).

-In the early 2020s, Friend began collaborating with director Wes Anderson, starting with a cameo in The French Dispatch (2021), followed by roles in Anderson's upcoming film Asteroid City and Netflix project The Wonderful Story of Henry Sugar.
+In the early 2020s, Friend began collaborating with director Wes Anderson, starting with a cameo in The French Dispatch (2021), followed by roles in Asteroid City (2023) and the Netflix short films The Swan and The Rat Catcher.
 In 2022, he starred as disgraced British politician James Whitehouse in the series Anatomy of a Scandal and featured in the Disney+ series Obi-Wan Kenobi as the Grand Inquisitor.

-Friend is director, screenwriter and/or producer of two award winning short films: The Continuing and Lamentable Saga of the Suicide Brothers (2008) and Steve (2010).
+Friend is the director, screenwriter or producer of two award-winning short films: The Continuing and Lamentable Saga of the Suicide Brothers (2008) and Steve (2010).
 He wrote lyrics for the Kairos 4Tet 2013 album Everything We Hold.

 Early life and education

+Rupert William Anthony Friend was born on 9 October 1981 in Cambridge, England.
+His mother is Caroline and his father David Oxton Friend, an art historian, and he is the elder of two children.
+When he was two, his family moved to a small village in Oxfordshire, called Stonesfield.
+He was a voracious reader from a young age and loved books by Roald Dahl.

-Friend was born in Cambridge.
-He grew up in Stonesfield, Oxfordshire, and attended The Marlborough School in Woodstock.
+Friend attended The Marlborough C of E School in Woodstock, Oxfordshire.

+Originally, Friend wanted to be an archaeologist and travel around the world after seeing Indiana Jones and the Last Crusade in 1989, but scrapped the idea after realising that the occupation was perhaps not as exciting as Indiana Jones's adventures had led him to believe.
+Instead, he turned to acting, in which he was inspired by Marlon Brando who played Vito Corleone, and Daniel Day-Lewis, whom he described as his childhood hero.

+After school Friend took a gap year, in which he travelled to the Cook Islands in the Pacific.
+There he had a motorcycle accident and had to be airlifted to hospital in New Zealand.
+His injuries were serious and he was in danger of having a foot amputated.
+By the time he returned to England to go to college, he was still having to use crutches.
 Friend received his professional acting training at the Webber Douglas Academy of Dramatic Art in London.

-Originally, Friend wanted to be an archaeologist and travel around the world after seeing Indiana Jones and the Last Crusade in 1989, but scrapped the idea after realizing that the occupation was perhaps not as exciting as Indiana Jones's adventures had led him to believe.
-Instead, he turned to acting, in which he was inspired by Marlon Brando who played Vito Corleone, and Daniel Day-Lewis, whom he described as his childhood hero.